a4ibrahi/hello-world/README.md

 # hello-world
- a place where you store ideas, resources,and share and discuss things with others.
+ a place where to store ideas, resources,and share and discuss things with others. im a fledgling trying to learn as much about computers and cs as my mind can absorb.